Blackaddr/BALibrary/README.md

  5. Include "BAEffects.h" for access to Blackaddr Audio custom audio effect classes.

 **HARDWARE**
-The audio primitives and effects provided in the BALibrary library require no special hardware other than a Teensy 3.x series board.
+The audio primitives and effects provided in the BALibrary library require no special hardware other than a Teensy 3.x and Teensy 4.0 series board.
 However, in order to use the external RAM features provided in some effects, the SPI pins used must be the same as those used on the Blackaddr [TGA-Pro audio shield](http://blackaddr.com/products/).

 **BALibrary CONTENTS**
  - WM871 advanced codec control